NSBLab/MBM/README.md

 •	The surface vtk file is 'fsLR_32k_midthickness-lh.vtk'

-•	The indicator matrix G is in 'G_one_sample.txt' or 'G_two_sample.txt'.
+•	The design matrix G is in 'G_one_sample.txt' or 'G_two_sample.txt'.

 •	The eigenmodes are in 'evec_501_masked_S1200.L.midthickness_MSMAll.32k_fs_LR.txt'.